 The following table is intended to assist you in understanding the costs and expenses that an investor in Shares will bear directly or indirectly.
 The expenses shown in the table under "Annual Fund Expenses" are estimated based on projected amounts for the Fund's current fiscal year.
-In addition, such amounts are based on the Fund's pro forma total assets as of December 31, 2022, which have been adjusted to reflect approximately \$107.2 million in gross equity proceeds during the current fiscal year, yielding net proceeds to the Fund of \$100.0 million (assuming no changes in asset values from December 31, 2022), which would mean the Fund's adjusted total net assets are assumed to equal approximately \$114.0 million.
+In addition, such amounts are based on the Fund's total assets as of December 31, 2023, which have been adjusted to reflect (i) approximately \$21.5 million in net proceeds from the offering of our Shares for the period from January 1, 2024 through April 23, 2024, and (ii) assumed leverage in an amount equal to 30% of our total assets less current liabilities (representing the mid-point of our target long term leverage range), which would mean the Fund's adjusted total assets and net assets as of December 31, 2023 are assumed to equal \$101.2 million and \$69.5 million, respectively.
 Actual expenses will depend on the number of Shares the Fund sells in this offering (among other factors), which may vary significantly from the foregoing assumptions.
 Whenever this prospectus contains a reference to fees or expenses paid by "us" or "Eagle Point Institutional Income Fund," or that "we" will pay fees or expenses, our Shareholders will indirectly bear such fees or expenses.